 Click "Continue reading" to see more images and read more about the marsh.

 On a recent morning when I was there, a fisherman was relaxing by the water’s edge.
-He asked that the marsh not bImg_3997e publicized, because he likes it just the way it is — quiet.
+He asked that the marsh not be publicized, because he likes it just the way it is — quiet.

-rted railroad track running along the side of the marsh, and a walking path that runs parallel.
+A deserted railroad track running along the side of the marsh, and a walking path that runs parallel.
 I walked a few hundred yards on the path — glad I had worn my waterproof boots.

 The path includes several vantage points to see the marsh, and if you’re real quiet you can get graet views of egrets and herons.